Skip to content

 Network Segmentation and Regulatory Compliance

 Multiple federal and industry regulations treat network segmentation as either a required control or the primary mechanism for satisfying access control mandates.
-If your business operates in a regulated industry, segmentation is a compliance obligation with real enforcement consequences — not an optional enhancement.
+If your business operates in a regulated industry, segmentation is a compliance obligation with real enforcement consequences, not just a best practice.

 Under HIPAA Security Rule §164.312(a)(1), covered entities must implement technical access controls that restrict access to electronic protected health information (ePHI) to authorized users and software programs.
-Network segmentation is the standard architectural control used to meet this requirement.
+Network segmentation is the standard architectural control used to satisfy this requirement.
+Healthcare practices that isolate ePHI systems into dedicated network zones can demonstrate a clearly defined access boundary during Office for Civil Rights (OCR) audits.
+For a full breakdown of what applies to your practice, see our guide to HIPAA cybersecurity requirements.

 NIST SP 800-171 for Federal Contractors